clemelve/generation-of-conditioned-graphs/README.md

 ## Model architecture
 ![model architecture](./model-architecture.png)

-(More informations can be found in the project report (./report.pdf)
+(More informations can be found in the project report ('report.pdf').